A criterion for an effective discretization of a continuous Schr\"odinger spectrum using a pseudostate basis

 Figure~\ref{fig:osci1} shows the (arbitrarily scaled) residual function $\chi_2^Q(\kappa)$ [Eq.~(\ref{eq:chiqk})] together with the eigenfunctions~(\ref{eq:osci-ef1}) and (\ref{eq:osci-ef2}) for $\omega=0.2$.
 As can be seen, the zero-overlap condition is satisfied at both matrix eigenvalues.

 Figure~\ref{fig:osci2} provides a slightly different plot for $N=6$.
 To bring out more clearly the `clumpy' structure of the pseudostates referred to by McGovern \textit{et al.} in Ref.~\cite{mcgovern09}, we show their squares together with the scaled residual function.
-Each distribution function $\varphi_{\ell}^2(\kappa)$ peaks close to the wave number $\kappa_{\ell}=\sqrt{2\varepsilon_{\ell}}$ and contributes mostly in the interval between the two adjacent wave numbers $\kappa_{\ell-1}$ and $\kappa_{\ell+1}$.
-Small side maxima outside of this interval are, however, visible, indicating that a one-to-one association of a $\hat P \hat H \hat P$ eigenstate with a wave number (or energy) is only possible at the matrix eigenvalues at which the zero-overlap condition occurs.
+Each distribution function $\varphi_{\ell}^2(\kappa)$ peaks close to the momentum $\kappa_{\ell}=\sqrt{2\varepsilon_{\ell}}$ and contributes mostly in the interval between the two adjacent momenta $\kappa_{\ell-1}$ and $\kappa_{\ell+1}$.
+Small side maxima outside of this interval are, however, visible, indicating that a one-to-one association of a $\hat P \hat H \hat P$ eigenstate with a momentum value (or energy) is only possible at the matrix eigenvalues at which the zero-overlap condition occurs.
 This has ramifications for the calculation of differential ionization probabilities in scattering calculations, as was discussed for the Coulomb problem in Ref.~\cite{jj26}.

-We can also use this simple example to illustrate the case of a multi-dimensional image space of $\hat Q \hat H \hat P$.
+We can also use this simple example to illustrate the case of a multi-dimensional image space of $\hat Q \hat H \hat P$ for which the zero-overlap condition is violated.
 Removing the oscillator ground state from $\cal P$-space creates a second residual function [cf.~Eq.~(\ref{eq:oscicoup})]

 so that the squared norm~(\ref{eq:lambda1}) becomes

 This function does not have zeros since the ground-state oscillator wave function $\psi_0(\kappa)$ is nodeless.
 The zero-overlap condition does not hold in this case.